Quick/Nimble/CONTRIBUTING.md

 - Make sure your pull request includes any necessary updates to the README or other documentation.
 - Be sure the unit tests for both the OS X and iOS targets of Nimble before submitting your pull request.
-You can run all the OS X unit tests using `./test.sh full`.
-Use `./test.sh` without `full` to run against only the latest of OS X and iOS.
+You can run all the OS X & iOS unit tests using `./test`.
 - If you've added a file to the project, make sure it's included in both the OS X and iOS targets.
 - To make minor updates to old versions of Nimble that support Swift